jaywcjlove/rightmenu-master/README.md

 - **Quick Preview with Code Highlighting**: Support for quick preview of code files with syntax highlighting.
 - **File QR Code Sharing**: Quickly share files via QR code and local network links.
 - **Frequently Used Folders**: Customize frequently used folders for quick access or to create new terminal windows.
+- **Website Navigation**：Supports setting frequently used folders as website shortcuts.
 - **Folder Access History**: Record and quickly access the history paths of folders.
 - **Common Applications**: Quickly open commonly used editors or command line tools (Terminal/iTerm).
+- **Common Scripts**: You can create custom scripts and add them to the right-click menu.
 - **Copy Functions**: Provide various copy functions to simplify file path and name management.
 - **Copy File Path**: Quickly copy the absolute path of a file.
 - **Copy Folder/File Name**: Support quick copying of folder or file names.